Skip to content Skip to footer

 Data archive

-On these pages and in the affiliated data management plan template, archive is used for repositories.
+Synonym: Long-term data repository.
+On these pages and in the affiliated data management plan template, we use the term data archive for long-term repositories.

 Archive (noun): Curated collection or repository containing physical or digital static records, objects, metadata and data deemed suitable for permanent retention, set up and managed to established standards and models, such as ISAD(G), CoreTrustSeal, and the OAIS reference model, that ensure long term integrity, security, authenticity and accessibility of the records, objects, metadata and data.
 CODATA RDM Terminology (version 2023) License: CC BY 4.0